Policies

 Academic Integrity

-Cheating and plagiarism in any form will not be tolerated in any College of Human Development, Culture, and Media course and will be dealt with severely.
-Cheating on any test, paper, or other project will, at the discretion of the instructor, result in failure for that assignment, no-credit [ zero] for that assignment, failure for the course, and/or further disciplinary action at the program, College, and/or University levels.
-Such further action may include expulsion from the College of Human Development, Culture, and Media after review.
+Cheating and plagiarism in any form will not be tolerated in any College of Human Development, Culture, and Media (CHDCM) course and is promptly addressed.
+Cheating on any requirement, test, paper, or other project will, at the discretion of the instructor, result in failure for that assignment, no-credit [zero] for that assignment, failure for the course, and/or further disciplinary action at the program, Department, College, and/or University levels.
+Such further action may include dismissal from the College of Human Development, Culture, and Media.

 Continuity

 Students enrolled in a degree program are required to register each Fall and Spring semester until all requirements for the degree are satisfied.
-Failure to register without being granted a leave of absence is interpreted as a resignation from the program.
+Students in programs where summer coursework is prescribed are required to register in the summer.
+Failure to register without being granted a leave of absence is interpreted as a resignation from the academic major and/or program.

 Course Withdrawal